Tag Archives: millersville university housing

 The Stine Award is given annually to a continuing Resident Assistant member of the junior class.
 The successful applicant must have a record of demonstrated outstanding service and positive contributions to the Department of University Housing & Conference Services and the general campus community.
 Applications are reviewed and the recipient selected by members of the University Housing and Conference Services department administrators.
 The recipient will receive a monetary scholarship applicable to the expenses of their senior year.

 The 2024-25 award recipient is Yash Kothari, an accounting major from Mumbai, Maharashtra, India.
 Yash has just completed his fourth semester as an RA in West Village.
-Yash’s supervisor, Residential Area Director Mr. Philip Graham, stated the following on Yash’s behalf:
+Yash’s supervisor, Residential Area Director Mr. Philip Watson, stated the following on Yash’s behalf:

 Yash is an incredibly hardworking young man who consistently goes above and beyond in his role as a Residential Assistant.
 Time and time again, I have witnessed his dedication and strong work ethic in action.